Phys4DGen: Physics-Compliant 4D Generation with Multi-Material Composition Perception: Related Work

 \subsection{4D Generation}

-4D generation ~\cite{Nvidia, Efficient4D, Gaussianflow} aims to generate dynamic 3D content that aligns with input conditions such as text, images, and videos.
-Currently, most 4D generation work ~\cite{4D-FY, Consistent4D, Animate124, 4DGen, Dreamscene4d} heavily depends on diffusion models~\cite{DM-implicit}.
-Based on the input conditions, 4D generation can be categorized into three types: text-to-4D, video-to-4D, and image-to-4D.
-For instance, MAV3D ~\cite{MAV3D} is the first text-to-4D work that trains HexPlane~\cite{Hexplane} using temporal SDS from a text-to-video diffusion model.
-4D-fy ~\cite{4D-FY} tackles the text-to-4D task by integrating various diffusion priors.
-However, these methods all suffer from time-consuming optimization.
-Instead of text input, Consistent4D ~\cite{Consistent4D} is an approach for generating 360-degree dynamic objects from monocular video by introducing cascade DyNeRF and interpolation-driven consistency loss.
-4DGen~\cite{4DGen} supervised using pseudo labels generated by a multi-view diffusion model.
-In practice, acquiring high-quality reference videos can be challenging.
-Animate124~\cite{Animate124} pioneered an image-to-4D framework using a coarse-to-fine strategy that combines different diffusion priors.
-However, Animate124 struggles to generate 4D content that accurately matches the input image (see Fig. \ref{fig:intro}).
-The process of generating 4D content from an image in DreamGaussian4D ~\cite{DreamGaussian4D} avoids using temporal SDS and instead performs optimization based on reference videos generated by a video diffusion model.
-Yet, generating high-quality reference videos with video diffusion models is often challenging.
-Compared to previous works, our framework can efficiently generate 4D content from a single image, avoiding the time-consuming optimization process during 4D dynamics generation phase, and enabling high-fidelity and controllable 4D generation.
+4D generation aims to generate dynamic 3D content that aligns with user input conditions such as text, images, and videos.
+Unlike 3D generation~\cite{3DGeneration-image-1,3DGeneration-image-2,3DGeneration-image-3, 3DGeneration-image-4,3DGeneration-image-5,3DGeneration-image-6}, which primarily focuses on producing spatially consistent geometry and appearance, 4D generation must additionally ensure temporal realism and consistency across frames, making the task significantly more challenging.
+Based on the input conditions, 4D generation can be categorized into three types: text-to-4D~\cite{Nvidia, 4D-FY, TC4D, MAV3D, AYG}, video-to-4D~\cite{4DGen, Dreamscene4d, Gaussianflow, Efficient4D, 4Diffusion}, and image-to-4D~\cite{Animate124, Diffusion2, EG4D, SV4D}.
+MAV3D ~\cite{MAV3D} first employs temporal SDS from the text-to-video diffusion model to optimize HexPlane~\cite{Hexplane} representation.
+4D-fy~\cite{4D-FY} introduces hybrid score distillation during training for high-quality text-to-4D generation.
+Instead of text input, Consistent4D~\cite{Consistent4D} uses SDS for geometry optimization and interpolation loss for spatiotemporal consistency in 4D generation from monocular video.
+4DGen~\cite{4DGen} supervised by pseudo labels generated from multi-view diffusion model.
+Animate124~\cite{Animate124} pioneered an image-to-4D framework using a coarse-to-fine strategy that combines different diffusion priors~\cite{lu2023tf,lu2024mace}.
+Generating 4D content from an image in DreamGaussian4D ~\cite{DreamGaussian4D} avoids using temporal SDS and instead performs optimization based on reference videos generated by a video diffusion model.
+Our framework can generate physically plausible and temporally coherent 4D content efficiently, without extra optimization steps.